 Start with the basics

-Start your spring cleaning the old-fashioned way — by focusing on your physical space.
+Start your spring cleaning the old-fashioned way — by focusing on your physical living space.

 Set aside space for creativity